AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The following bug fixes are available in [!DNL Dynamic Media]:

-* When synchronizing assets using `Scene7: Reprocess Assets` workflow, some assets are not synchronized and remain in processing state (CQ-4328711).
 * Asset is not updated in [!DNL Dynamic Media] when restoring an asset version in [!DNL Experience Manager] (NPR-37421).

-* When a [!DNL Dynamic Media Classic] user starts using the publish setup page, [!DNL Experience Manager] does not fetch and store the Rule Set and Default Image file if those are already set ().
-* After migration to service pack 9, users face an issue with [!DNL Dynamic Media] image auto-upload (CQ-4332800).
+* ECatalogs are not published on publishing PDF files (CQ-4329886).

+* 3D assets do not load when the published page is opened in case the component is using out-of-the-box preset (CQ-4329205).

+* Issues in PDF asset processing in case of large repositories (CQ-4328711).

+* PDF processing error does not propagate to [!DNL Experience Manager] in case of failure at [!DNL Scene7] (CQ-4331145).

+* Users are not able to see the default metadata properties for a .MOV asset (CQ-4332546).

+* Unable to upload .MXF video files to [!DNL Dynamic Media] using [!DNL Experience Manager] (CQ-4329709).

+* Upload issues when custom company root is setup (CQ-4332800).

-* In [!DNL Experience Manager] setup containing custom launcher with ActivationModel as the workflow, the developer environment crashes due to memory issues.
-The crash happens when uploading PDF files and not images (CQ-4330512).
+* In [!DNL Experience Manager] setups containing custom launcher with `ActivationModel` as the workflow, Experience Manager crashes due to memory issues on uploading PDF files.
+(CQ-4330512).

-* After explicitly publishing a PDF file from Experience Manager to Dynamic Media Classic, the catalog is not published (CQ-4329886).
-* When a 3D asset is added to a page and the page is published, the 3D asset does not load when the published page is opened (CQ-4329205).
+* Performance issues in DamEventRecorder (CQ-4334072).

+* If a shoppable video hyperlink (linked-URL) contains special characters, the target URL gets encoded by the viewer and results as an incorrect product page (CQ-4331639).

+* In a video profile page, the toolbar options disappear if the user selects a video profile immediately on page load (CQ-4308521).

+* DM asset processing failure due to JCR concurrent writes (CQ-4333489).

+* Accessing the Video Profiles page fails if user's video profile root has custom access policies defined on video profiles root node (CQ-4332941).

 * In a zoomable image, using the shortcut keys ('+', '-') or 'Esc' key traps the screen readers focus (CQ-4290719).

-* When a user clicks on the form mode shortcut key ('F'), the screen reader does not map the label of the [!UICONTROL Embed Size] menu button present in the [!UICONTROL Get Embed] code dialog box (CQ-4290929).
+* When a user clicks on the form mode shortcut key ('F'), the screen reader does not map the label of the [!UICONTROL Embed Size] menu button available in the [!UICONTROL Get Embed] code dialog box (CQ-4290929).

 * When using keyboard navigation to open the email link popup window, the error suggestions displayed on the user interface for the 'To' and 'From' fields are not descriptive (CQ-4290930).